openvinotoolkit/model_server/docs/developer_guide.md

 ### Step 2: Install software

-1. Install Python release 3.6 through 3.8.
+1. Install Python release 3.8.

 > **NOTE**: Python is only necessary to complete the functional tests in this guide.